DETAILED ACTION

 a connection portion (45, and/or the means for connecting, paragraph 82) that connects the cylindrical portion and the edge portion with the main body portion (figure 15, paragraph 82),

-However, Gollner is silent the about a plurality of through holes are formed in the body portion, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components, the thickness of the edge portion formed smaller than the thickness of the cylindrical portion, and the connection portion includes a welded portion in which a resin material forming the cylindrical portion and a biodegradable polymer forming the main body portion are welded.
+However, Gollner is silent the about a plurality of through holes are formed in the body portion, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components, the thickness of the edge portion formed smaller than the thickness of the cylindrical portion, and the connection portion includes a thermal and pressure welded portion in which a resin material forming the cylindrical portion and a biodegradable polymer forming the main body portion are thermal and pressure welded.

 Aramaki teaches a similar device (anastomosis device) having sheet like main body (120) including a plurality of through holes (25, paragraph 73) are formed, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components (paragraph 70) for the purpose of promoting adhesion of the device when placed in contact with tissue.
 It would have been obvious to one of ordinary skill in the art before the effective filing date to use the main body with the plurality of through holes of Aramaki as the portion 46 of the device of Gollner in order for promoting adhesion of the device when placed in contact with tissue.

-Houser teaches a similar device (cylindrical portion ) having a thickness of an edge portion formed smaller than the thickness of a cylindrical portion in order to have more flexibility on the periphery (col. 7 ll.
+Houser teaches a similar device (cylindrical portion) having a thickness of an edge portion formed smaller than the thickness of a cylindrical portion in order to have more flexibility on the periphery (col. 7 ll.
 60-63).
 Houser teaches examples of cylindrical portions that have a thicker central portion than a periphery section (130, figure 12).
 Dakin teaches a similar device (implantable connecting device, abstract) also teaches a thickness of an edge portion formed smaller than the thickness of a cylindrical portion (figure 1a).
 The varying thickness can reinforce the central tubular portion and allow the periphery to be flexible to secure to the other lumens.
 It can be obvious to have the central section of Gollner be thicker than the edge portion which can help to reinforce the central portion.
 Houser can provide evidence that it is known to have a thicker central tubular portion.
 It would have been obvious to one of ordinary skill in the art before the effective filing date to have the thickness of the edger portion of Gollner formed smaller than the thickness of the cylindrical portion in order to reinforce the cylindrical portion but increase flexibility in the edge portion.

-Gollner discloses the device can be made of different materials, including a plastic (paragraph 18) and the embodiment of figure can be bonded (paragraph 82).
-Gollner discloses that different parts of a device can be welded to one another (paragraph 16).
-Laufer can teach and/or provide evidence that parts of a device can be welded together (paragraph 96) and be made from a resin and a biodegradable polymer (paragraph 130-131).
-It would have been obvious to one of ordinary skill in the art before the effective filing date to have the connecting portion of Gollner include a welded portion in which a resin material forming the cylindrical portion and a biodegradable polymer forming the main body portion are welded together in order to use a known bonding mechanism and since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use.
+Gollner discloses the device can be made of different materials, including plastics (paragraph 18).
+Akin teaches a similar device (implantable conduit device, abstract) having comprising a variety of materials including silicones and biodegradable polymers (paragraph 196,198) for the purpose of selecting a material for the benefit of its intended use.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to use a resin material for the cylindrical portion and a biodegradable polymer for the main body portion since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use.

 Gollner does disclose that the main body portion 46 is a cloth ring, the cylindrical portion and the connecting portion is made of a harder material (paragraph 82, 18).
 However, Gollner is silent about a relationship among hardness of the cylindrical portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (1): hardness of cylindrical portion > hardness of connection portion > hardness of main body portion (1).
 Dakin teaches a similar device (implantable connecting device, abstract) having a device where rigidity decreases in an increasing radially direction in order to allow for deflection as desired (paragraph 84).
 This helps to deploy and secure the device in place.
 Therefore, the hardness of the main body portion, cylindrical portion, and connecting portion of Gollner can be selected to allow the device to be deflected as desired.
 The hardness of the components of the device will be a result effective variable in that the hardness can be selected for the components of the device in order easily and smoothly handle and deploy the device as desired.
 Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the device of Gollner to have the hardness of the components be within the claimed expressions as it involves only adjusting the characteristics of a material component used.
 Therefore, it would have been obvious to one having ordinary skill in the art at the time of the invention to modify the device of Gollner by making the relationship among hardness of the cylindrical portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (1): hardness of cylindrical portion > hardness of connection portion > hardness of main body portion (1) as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

-As to claims 2, 11, the device of Gollner as modified by Aramaki, Dakin, Houser, and Laufer discloses the device above but is silent about a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion in the first direction satisfies expression (2): degree of elongation of cylindrical portion < degree of elongation of connection portion < degree of elongation of main body portion (2); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the first direction satisfies expression (3): degree of contraction of cylindrical portion > degree of contraction of connection portion > degree of contraction of main body portion (3).
+As to claims 2, 11, the device of Gollner as modified by Aramaki, Dakin, Houser, Akin, and Tallarida discloses the device above but is silent about a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion in the first direction satisfies expression (2): degree of elongation of cylindrical portion < degree of elongation of connection portion < degree of elongation of main body portion (2); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the first direction satisfies expression (3): degree of contraction of cylindrical portion > degree of contraction of connection portion > degree of contraction of main body portion (3).
 Dakin does teach that components of the device can have different characteristic in order to allow for bending while also preventing pull-out of the device as desired (paragraph 84).
 Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the device of Gollner to have relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion within the claimed expression as it involves only adjusting known characteristics of a component used.
-Therefore, it would have been obvious to one having ordinary skill in the art at the time of the invention to modify the device of Gollner, Aramaki, and Dakin by making the relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion in the first direction satisfies expression (2): degree of elongation of cylindrical portion < degree of elongation of connection portion < degree of elongation of main body portion (2); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the first direction satisfies expression (3): degree of contraction of cylindrical portion > degree of contraction of connection portion > degree of contraction of main body portion (3) as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
+Therefore, it would have been obvious to one having ordinary skill in the art at the time of the invention to modify the device of Gollner, Aramaki, Dakin, Houser, Akin, and Tallarida by making the relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion in the first direction satisfies expression (2): degree of elongation of cylindrical portion < degree of elongation of connection portion < degree of elongation of main body portion (2); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the first direction satisfies expression (3): degree of contraction of cylindrical portion > degree of contraction of connection portion > degree of contraction of main body portion (3) as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

-As to claims 5, 14, the device of Gollner as modified by Aramaki, Dakin, Houser and Laufer discloses the device above but is silent about a relationship among hardness of the cylindrical portion, hardness of the edge portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (4): hardness of cylindrical portion 2 hardness of edge portion > hardness of connection portion > hardness of main body portion (4); in a second direction from a center portion side of the main body portion toward an outer peripheral portion side of the main body portion, a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the edge portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion satisfies expression (5): degree of elongation of cylindrical portion < degree of elongation of edge portion < degree of elongation of connection portion < degree of elongation of main body portion (5); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the edge portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the second direction satisfies expression (6): degree of contraction of cylindrical portion = degree of contraction of edge portion > degree of contraction of connection portion > degree of contraction of main body portion (6).
+As to claims 5, 14, the device of Gollner as modified by Aramaki, Dakin, Houser, Akin, and Tallarida discloses the device above but is silent about a relationship among hardness of the cylindrical portion, hardness of the edge portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (4): hardness of cylindrical portion 2 hardness of edge portion > hardness of connection portion > hardness of main body portion (4); in a second direction from a center portion side of the main body portion toward an outer peripheral portion side of the main body portion, a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the edge portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion satisfies expression (5): degree of elongation of cylindrical portion < degree of elongation of edge portion < degree of elongation of connection portion < degree of elongation of main body portion (5); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the edge portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the second direction satisfies expression (6): degree of contraction of cylindrical portion = degree of contraction of edge portion > degree of contraction of connection portion > degree of contraction of main body portion (6).
 Dakin does teach that components of the device can have different characteristic in order to allow for bending while also preventing pull-out of the device as desired (paragraph 84).
 The hardness ratios and degree of elongation and contraction of the device can be adjusted to what extend deformation is allowed and for easy delivery and deployment of the device.
 Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the device of Gollner to have hardness ratios and degrees of elongation/contracting be with within the claimed expression as it involves only adjusting known characteristics of a component used.
-Therefore, it would have been obvious to one having ordinary skill in the art at the time of the invention to modify the device of Gollner, Aramaki, Dakin, Houser, and Laufer by making the relationship among hardness of the cylindrical portion, hardness of the edge portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (4): hardness of cylindrical portion 2 hardness of edge portion > hardness of connection portion > hardness of main body portion (4); in a second direction from a center portion side of the main body portion toward an outer peripheral portion side of the main body portion, a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the edge portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion satisfies expression (5): degree of elongation of cylindrical portion < degree of elongation of edge portion < degree of elongation of connection portion < degree of elongation of main body portion (5); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the edge portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the second direction satisfies expression (6): degree of contraction of cylindrical portion = degree of contraction of edge portion > degree of contraction of connection portion > degree of contraction of main body portion (6) as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
+Therefore, it would have been obvious to one having ordinary skill in the art at the time of the invention to modify the device of Gollner, Aramaki, Dakin, Houser, Akin, and Tallarida by making the relationship among hardness of the cylindrical portion, hardness of the edge portion, hardness of the connection portion, and hardness of the main body portion satisfies expression (4): hardness of cylindrical portion 2 hardness of edge portion > hardness of connection portion > hardness of main body portion (4); in a second direction from a center portion side of the main body portion toward an outer peripheral portion side of the main body portion, a relationship among a degree of elongation of the cylindrical portion, a degree of elongation of the edge portion, a degree of elongation of the connection portion, and a degree of elongation of the main body portion satisfies expression (5): degree of elongation of cylindrical portion < degree of elongation of edge portion < degree of elongation of connection portion < degree of elongation of main body portion (5); and a relationship among a degree of contraction of the cylindrical portion, a degree of contraction of the edge portion, a degree of contraction of the connection portion, and a degree of contraction of the main body portion in the second direction satisfies expression (6): degree of contraction of cylindrical portion = degree of contraction of edge portion > degree of contraction of connection portion > degree of contraction of main body portion (6) as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

-Claims 1, 2, 5-8, 10, 11, 14-17, 21 are rejected under 35 U.S.C.
-103 as being unpatentable over U.S. Patent Publication 2009/0036820 to Dakin in view of U.S. Patent Publication 6,352,543 to Cole, U.S. Patent Publication 2004/0073155 to Laufer, and U.S. Patent 8,361,092 to Asfora.
+Claims 1, 2, 5-8, 10, 11, 14-17, 21, 25 are rejected under 35 U.S.C.
+103 as being unpatentable over U.S. Patent Publication 2009/0036820 to Dakin in view of U.S. Patent 8,361,092 to Asfora, U.S. Patent Publication 2003/0100920 to Akin, and U.S. Patent Publication 2003/0195504 to Tallarida.

 As to claims 1, 10, Dakin discloses a medical device comprising:

-a sheet-like main body portion (144/126 of 102, figure 1a,b,);
+a sheet-like main body portion (144/126 of 102, figure 1a,b);

 a cylindrical portion (130) that is disposed closer to a center portion side in a plane direction of the main body portion than an outer peripheral portion in the plane direction of the main body portion (figure 1a,b, 15), the cylindrical portion protruding in a first direction intersecting the plane direction of the main body portion, and a lumen formed in the cylindrical portion (figure 1a,b, 15);

-an edge portion (the circular portion where the cylindrical portion merges into the flange, that comprises 118, figure 1a,b, paragraph 84, 86) that is formed integrally with the cylindrical portion (figure 1a,b, the structure is continuous as seen in the figures) and extends to an outer peripheral portion side in the plane direction of the main body portion with respect to the cylindrical portion (figure 1a,b); the thickness of the edge portion formed smaller than the thickness of the cylindrical portion (figure 1,a,b the central portions seems to have a greater thickness than the edge portion),
+an edge portion (the circular portion where the cylindrical portion merges into the flange, that comprises 118, figure 1a,b, paragraph 84, 86) that is formed integrally with the cylindrical portion (figure 1a,b, the structure is continuous as seen in the figures) and extends to an outer peripheral portion side in the plane direction of the main body portion with respect to the cylindrical portion (figure 1a,b); the thickness of the edge portion formed smaller than the thickness of the cylindrical portion (figure 1,a,b the central portions seems to have a greater thickness than the edge portion).

-However, Dakin is silent the about a plurality of through holes are formed in the body portion, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components, a connection portion that connects the cylindrical portion and the edge portion with the main body portion, the connection portion includes a welded portion in which a resin forming the cylindrical portion and a biodegradable polymer forming the main body portion are welded.
+However, Dakin is silent the about a plurality of through holes are formed in the body portion, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components, a connection portion that connects the cylindrical portion and the edge portion with the main body portion, the connection portion includes a thermal and pressure welded portion in which a resin forming the cylindrical portion and a biodegradable polymer forming the main body portion are thermal and pressure welded.

 Asfora teaches a similar device (anastomosis device) having sheet like main body (20, figure 22) including a plurality of through holes (74, col. 12 ll.
 9-30) are formed, the sheet-like main body portion configured to induce expression of biological components by being applied to anastomosis portions of living body organs and promote fusion of the anastomosis portions by allowing the induced biological components to penetrate through the through holes and accumulating the induced biological components (the through holes allow the promotion of growth through the perforations and therefore can be configured to induce the expression of biological components) for the purpose of helping to promote a reliable seal.
 It would have been obvious to one of ordinary skill in the art before the effective filing date to use the through holes of Asfora in the main body of Dakin in order to promote a reliable seal.